xiangjunn/tp/docs/UserGuide.md

 {:toc}

 --------------------------------------------------------------------------------------------------------------------

-##How to use SoConnect User Guide
+## How to use SoConnect User Guide

 <div markdown="block" class="alert alert-info">

 * (screenshot to show toc) You can click on the titles in the Table of Contents to jump the section that you are interested in.
+* You will find these icons in this user guide:
+  * **:bulb: Tip** provides additional information that might be useful to you.
+  * **:information_source: Notes** provides supplementary information that helps you to understand this User Guide.
-* (icon pictures) (lightbulb) provides additional information that might be useful to you. (warning) cautions you with the undesirable effect that you will encounter under specific situations.
+  * **:exclamation_mark: Warning** cautions you with the undesirable effect that you will encounter under specific situations.
 * You can find explanations of _italicised_ words in the [Glossary](#glossary).
 * You can refer to the [Command Summary](#command-summary) for a complete overview of all SoConnect features and commands.